 Learn the symptoms, types and treatments for women.

-“Death rates for women with bladder cancer are worse,” said Dr. Sam S. Chang, chief of urological oncology with Vanderbilt Urology.
+Bladder cancer is the sixth most frequently diagnosed cancer in the U.S. It is more common in men than women, according to the American Cancer Society.
+The chance of a man developing it is 1 in 28.
+But the chance of a woman developing this cancer is 1 in 91.
+Still, raising awareness of bladder cancer in women is crucial, because “Death rates for women with bladder cancer are worse,” said Dr. Sam S. Chang, chief of urological oncology with Vanderbilt Urology.
 “This may be partially explained by the delay in diagnosis.
 But there may be, and likely are, some intrinsic biological features that make bladder cancer more aggressive in women compared to men.”

-If you notice blood in your urine, get evaluated, he added.
-Indeed, the blood may be a result of a UTI.
-The bacteria indicative of a UTI can be detected on urinalysis and/or culture.
+Bacteria that indicate a urinary tract infection can be detected on urinalysis and/or a lab culture.
 But what if you have unexplained blood in your urine?
 You need further evaluation.

 Bladder cancer is diagnosed with a cystoscopy, which is a procedure that uses a small camera inserted through the urethra to look inside the bladder.
-Radiologic imaging of the kidneys, such as CT scans or renal ultrasounds, are also included for the evaluation.
+Radiologic imaging of the kidneys, such as CT scans or renal ultrasounds, are also included in the evaluation.

 Types of bladder cancer